 "Hey."
 His face seemed to perk up.

 "How are you doing?"

 He shrugged.
 "Well after I was fired, I had some trouble finding a new job.
 My wife left me, but hopefully things will turn around.
 I'm waiting to have an interview with the manager here."
-I looked around the dime store: its dirty floors, automatic door that no longer worked, smell like a petting zoo.
+I looked around the dime store: dirty floors, automatic door no longer working, smelling like a petting zoo.
 I laughed.